MbinOrg/mbin/README.md

 The inspiration came from kbin.
 Unique Features of Mbin:

-- Support of **all** ActivityPub Actor Types (which includes also "Service" accounts, which are robot accounts)
+- Support of **all** ActivityPub Actor Types (including also "Service" accounts, which are robot accounts)
 - Up-to-date PHP (Composer) dependency packages
 - Various bug fixes, additional error checking and more to come soon!
 - Improved admin documentation and fixes